xz52/cpp-console-calculator/README.md

 ---

-## Key Learnings & Problem-Solving Insights (Crucial for Your Portfolio!)
+## Key Learnings & Problem-Solving Insights:
 This project served as an invaluable opportunity to deepen my understanding of C++ fundamentals and practical software development challenges.
 I gained significant experience in:

 * **Mastering Input Streams:** Navigating the complexities of `std::cin`, including implementing robust error handling with `std::cin.fail()`, clearing error states with `std::cin.clear()`, and efficiently managing the input buffer using `std::cin.ignore()` to prevent unexpected program behavior.